-If time and your budget permit why not start building a coop that is larger so that that your chickens will soon be grown into it.
-It is better to make larger if you have the intention to add some more layers to it.
+If time and your budget permit why not start building a coop that is larger so that your chickens will soon be grown into it?
+It is better to make it larger if you have the intention to add some more layers to it.
 It would be more expensive or hassle just to add more space in the future.

 With a bigger coop, you have the luxury of space.
 You can cordon off part of the coop to separate off the breeds, broody hens, roosters, and even baby chicks.

-However, unless you want to be a full-time chicken farmer, most people can only cope with only a chicken at a time.
+However, unless you want to be a full-time chicken farmer, most people can only cope with only chicken at a time.
 Taking care of chickens is like having dogs and cats as pets.
-You have to take care of their living environment, diet, collecting of poops, cleaning their cages.
+You have to take care of their living environment, and diet, collect poops, cleaning their cages.
 There will be a hundred and one things to do in order to keep them safe and happy.
-If they are happy, you’re are happy too.
+If they are happy, you are happy too.